jsfenfen/990-xml-reader/README.md

 By far the biggest source of keyerrors are tax return items that no longer occur on current forms.

 Irsx works by turning a version-specific representation of a tax return (the original xml filing) into a standardized representation modeled on 2016v3.0.
 In other words, it tries to transform prior year tax forms into a canonical version.
 For variables that have been removed, there's no canonical version.
-In the future, these variables will be tracked in
+In the future, these variables will be tracked in a separate location.